Slyracoon23/citizen2responder/TECHNICAL_WRITEUP.md

 ## Executive Summary

-**The Problem**: Emergency situations demand immediate, private, and reliable communication tools, but existing solutions fail when connectivity is poor, privacy is critical, or non-medical personnel need guidance.
+**The Problem**: In emergency situations, bystanders and first responders on scene often lack the structured guidance needed to effectively assess, document, and care for patients until professional EMTs arrive.
+These critical first minutes can determine outcomes, yet untrained personnel struggle to play their crucial role in the first response chain.

 **Our Solution**: A hybrid AI emergency response app that uses Gemma 3n for privacy-protected local processing while maintaining advanced capabilities through intelligent cloud routing.
 Built by a programmer-EMT brother team with authentic emergency response experience.

-**Impact**: 85% reduction in sensitive data transmission, 78% offline capability, and professional-grade assessment tools ready for real-world emergency deployment.
+**Impact**: Professional-grade assessment tools ready for real-world emergency deployment with privacy-first architecture and offline capabilities.

 ## 🎥 Live Demo